A young monk asked his teacher, the wise tea master Lao Cha:

 Huo Shan Huang Ya is a lighter fermented yellow tea with notes resembling green tea, except rounder, sweeter, and less tannic.
 The strong chestnut flavor is the most significant characteristic of this tea.
 We strongly recommend using a Gaiwan when brewing to enjoy the strong fragrance and the delicious taste.

 Huoshan is a renowned yellow tea-producing area in Anhui province.
 The "Huoshan County Chronicle" records mention that Huoshan Huang Ya Tea first appeared as early as the Western Han dynasty (202 BC – 9 AD).
-However, the production process back then was quite different from the Yellow Tea in present days.
+However, the production process back then was quite different from the Yellow Tea in the present day.
 Therefore, Huo Shan Huang Ya, which "originated in the Western Han Dynasty", rather refers to a tea made from a specific tree species with yellow leaves.
 It wasn't until the Ming dynasty (1368–1644) that the current processing took shape.
 Due to its sweet, refreshing aroma and mellow taste, Huo Shan Huang Ya quickly gained popularity and was listed as a tribute tea.
 During the Qing Dynasty (1644–1911), it was already widespread.
-With the founding of the Chinese People's republic, tea was a means of exchange and was used in trading with the Soviet Union.
+With the founding of the Chinese People's Republic, tea was a means of exchange and was used in trading with the Soviet Union.
 However, the Russians mainly drank black tea.
 Thus, the entire Huoshan area was transformed into a black tea production base.
 The art of making Yellow Tea was on the verge of extinction.
 It wasn't until the Sino-Soviet relationship broke down in the Battle of Zhenbao Island in 1969 that the State resumed the production of green and yellow tea in the area.
 At the same time, two renowned tea scholars and three tea farmers in their 80s and 90s joined forces in a desperate attempt to revive the lost art of making Yellow tea.
 It took two years of unceasing attempts before the Yellow Tea production process was finally restored.
 Today, this craft tea is still one of the most rare tea types on the market.

 - Place of Origin: Taiyang Village, Huoshan, Anhui Province, China